imsujinpark/project_cutepon/server/readme.md

 Because of how redirections work, the client is expected to "go" to this location rather than make a GET request.

-### GET /oauth2/google/callback
+### GET `/oauth2/google/callback`

 **Request**:

+URL parameters:

 * `code`: number.
 Code set automatically by google on auth form completion.

 **Response**:

 Redirection to `/oauth2/tokens` with 2 URL parameters:
-* token: string.
+* `token`: string.
 Short duration token for accessing the APIs that require identification.
 Put this token as is in the `Authorization` header of subsequent requests.
-* refresh_token: string.
+* `refresh_token`: string.
 Long duration token used as a means of renewing your identification.
 If `token` expires, you can receive a new one by sending this `refresh_token` to the `refresh_token` API.

 Example: